-The taste of

-Memory Nothing tastes like
+The taste of Memory Nothing tastes like Mama's cooking.

-Mama's cooking.

-VER CATCH the aroma of a memory?
-You know the one - your mama's Sunday pot roast, fried onions and potatoes, chocolate chip cookies, or cinnamon rolls?
+🕐 one - your mama's Sunday pot roast, fried onions and potatoes, chocolate chip cookies, or cinnamon rolls?
 We do our best to recreate them for our families, but something is always missing.
 The same food anywhere else is never exactly like Mama's, and perhaps it's because the foods of our favorite holidays and traditions are seasoned with special memories and love.
 GN